 Symptoms of disease are nothing but a disguised manifestation of the power of love; and all disease is only love transformed.

 It is not individualism and the attendant selection of the species, but compassion that allows the human animals to take full advantage of their abilities and to consciously become part of the organic word, the authors of the Cancer Erotica series seem to be saying.
 In this materialistic reality, disease is not metaphorical but something you can see and feel: an ingrowth of tissues which in their cellular form are the component parts of both human and inhuman living organisms.
-Rejection of the conviction of one’s own anthropocentric uniqueness may be a therapeutic experience that cures the Homo sapiens as a species of a humourless, self-destructive individualism, which poses a risk of unleashing the atomic arsenal in its final moments.
+Rejection of the conviction of one’s own anthropocentric uniqueness may be a therapeutic experience that cures the Homo sapiens as a species of a humourless, self-destructive individualism.
 Instead of a narcissistic obsession, Beth and Annie propose love and care for each other and for other earthly beings.
 The artists are precursors of ecological sex-activism, through which they promote a shift of the human perception from mother Earth to lover Earth; as they claim, you expect care from your mother, whereas you need to woo your lover so that she would not go away.

 Mann T., The Magic Mountain, transl.
 H.T.
 Lowe-Porter.
 Vintage Books: London, 1999, p.
 336.